joshstephenson/Wordle-Solver/README.md

 Example:
 ```
-joshuastephenson@~/Projects/Wordle-Solver$ ./WordleInteractive.py
+$ ./wordle_interactive.py
-What is your first word guess? (press ENTER for EARST)
+What is your first word guess? (press ENTER for SLATE)
->
+> slate
-You entered: EARST
+You entered: SLATE
 Please enter green letters (press ENTER for none)
 > t
 Please enter yellow letters (press ENTER for none)
-> ear
+> a
+15 possible answers
-Your next guess should be: GULCH
+Your next guess should be: PRICY
-What is your next guess? (press ENTER for GULCH)
+What is your next guess? (press ENTER for PRICY)
->
+> pricy
-You entered: GULCH
+You entered: PRICY
 Please enter green letters (press ENTER for none)
->
+> py
 Please enter yellow letters (press ENTER for none)
-> l
-Your next guess should be: ALERT
-What is your next guess? (press ENTER for ALERT)
 >
-You entered: ALERT
+1 possible answers
+Your next guess should be: PATTY
-Please enter green letters (press ENTER for none)
+What is your next guess? (press ENTER for PATTY)
-> alert
+> patty
 You won 😉 in 3 guesses!
 ```